aaduggan/open-space-game-sandbox/CONTRIBUTING.md

 ## How to Open a Feature Request<a id="how-to-open-a-feature-request"></a>
 1. Determine if the same or similar request already exists for what you had in mind.
-    * Game design Feature Requests belong in the main project [Issues](https://github.com/Enterlucent/open-space-game/issues?utf8=%E2%9C%93&q=label%enhancement+is%3Aall) so check there first.
+    * Game design [Feature Requests](https://github.com/Enterlucent/open-space-game/issues?utf8=%E2%9C%93&q=label%enhancement+is%3Aall) belong in the main project Issues so check there first.
     * If one does exist, feel free to expand upon it by commenting on the issue but there's no need to open a new one.
-2. Create a "Feature Request" on the [Issues](https://github.com/Enterlucent/open-space-game/issues/new?template=Feature_request.md) page.
+2. Create a [Feature Request](https://github.com/Enterlucent/open-space-game/issues/new?template=Feature_request.md) on the Issues page.
-    * Add the "enhancement" label and the "asset", "coding" or "documentation" labels as applicable
+    * Add the "enhancement" label (to the right of the text inputs)
+    * If your Feature Request requires additional game assets then an asset [Feature Request](#how-to-submit-assets) is also required
+        * Make sure you reference the Asset Issue ID with the Product Issue ID and vice versa.
-    * Make sure that you are very detailed with what you think the feature should accomplish.
+    * Make sure that you are very detailed with what you think the feature should accomplish, how it should be implemented and it's predicted effect on other features.
-3. Check back often in the event others have questions about your proposal
+3. Check back often, or enable the notification options, in the event others have questions about your proposal
-4. You will know when the feature is accepted when the Issue has been assigned to a Team Member
+4. You will know when the feature(s) is accepted when the Issue(s) has been assigned to a Team Member(s)
     * It is important to keep in mind that all new features, even simple changes, often have wide ranging effect which need to be fully explored.
     * Also remember that not all features can be added into the game (but I'm sure we'll try!) and features need to be released in an orderly way so even if the feature is accepted it may not go in immediately.